 For something a bit different if you choose to head to Rottingdean pop into Smugglers for the classic English chippy experience!
 You can purchase and take them down to the beach or eat in if it is a bad day.
 The servings are huge and I highly recommend the haddock and chips.
-However perhaps bring your own wine or give it a miss as this does not seem to be their specialty!
+However, perhaps bring your own wine or give it a miss as this does not seem to be their speciality!

 Accommodation in Brighton

 In terms of Brighton accommodation there is a huge variety to choose from – upmarket youth hostels, typical British bed & breakfasts, a Brighton boutique hotel, rock n roll hotels or a traditional Brighton hotel.
 You can also find a nice cosy guest house, or if you prefer self-catering, you could book a Brighton apartment.
 You name it Brighton has it!

 Plus there’s Airbnb which offers rooms in Brighton with a local, and rental accommodation in Brighton on a short-term basis.
 You can stay in a private room in a local's house or rent their whole apartment.
 Save $20 off your first stay with this Airbnb link.